Vegan Caramel Cheesecake

 - Pour the cheesecake onto the crust and gently tap to flatten and remove any air bubbles.
 Freeze the cheesecake for at least 5 hours before serving.

 Remove the cheesecake from the springform pan while it’s still frozen to prevent the sides from sticking to the pan.
-Then, thaw the cheesecake on a cake stand.
+I also recommend pouring the caramel sauce while it’s still frozen, as the cheesecake will be firm while spreading the sauce.
+Then, thaw the drizzled cheesecake on a cake stand.

 Yield: 1 cheesecake, Serving Size: 1 slice (16 slices in cheesecake)